codejake/clean-my-mac/README.md

 # My Mac Cleaner

-This is a work-in-progress script (or set of scripts) that aims to clean up various first and third-party software on my Mac.
+This is a work-in-progress script that aims to clean up various first and third-party software on my Mac.

-It is targeted toward the latest release of macOS, which is currently Sequoia.
+It is targeted toward the latest release of macOS, which is currently macOS 15 Sequoia.

 It is intended for myself and other advanced users with good judgement.